In just societies, the rule of law is on our side. It punishes the wicked while protecting the innocent.

 Captain America is complex, but his morality doesn’t change.
 Although he likes the rule of law and will typically follow it, his inner sense of justice will win out.
 He will not follow or enforce a law if he doesn’t consider it “good.”
 He will fight against evil laws, even if that means going against everything he believes in.

 This trait doesn’t mean he’s neutral, though.
 He still cares about law and order but seeks to instill and enforce just laws that will make his country a better place.
 A neutral wouldn’t care about the law.
 Captain America cares deeply about it.
-He prides himself in upholding the law when he believes it’s just.
+He prides himself on upholding the law when he believes it’s just.

 Character Alignments are a Guide

-These alignments give us a good baseline for how to play a particular character, but they aren’t the only consideration.
+The D&D character alignments give us a good baseline for how to play a particular character, but they aren’t the only consideration.
 A generally good character is capable of evil, just as evil characters can potentially do good things.
-Alignments are general rules of behavior that you should try to stick to but don’t have to be strictly adhered to.